Permify/permify/docs/docs/getting-started/modeling.md

 :::

-### Defining Entities
+## Defining Entities

 The very first step to build Permify Schema is creating your Entities.
 Entity is an object that defines your resources that held role in your permission system.

-Think of entities as tables in your relationship database.
+Think of entities as tables in your database.
 We are strongly advice to name entities same as your database table name that its corresponds.
 In that way you can easily model and reason your authorization as well as eliminating the error possibility.

 You can create entities using `entity` keyword.
-Since we're following example of simplified github access control, lets create some of our entities as follows.
+Let's create some entities according to our example GitHub authorization logic."

 ```perm
 entity user {}